A New Integral Equation and Some Integrals Associated with Number Theory: Imaginary quadratic forms and the associated integral equation

 \section{Imaginary quadratic forms and the associated integral equation}

-Following [6, pg.511] put where $\sigma>1,$ and $\chi$ maps the class group $\mathfrak{H}$ to the complex plane $\mathbb{C}.$ In [8, 9], we find N. S. Koshlyakov investigating integrals related to $L$-functions associated with number fields as well as [12, 14].
+Following [8, pg.511] put where $\Re(s)>1,$ and $\chi$ maps the class group $\mathfrak{H}$ to the complex plane $\mathbb{C}.$ In [8, 9], we find N. S. Koshlyakov investigating integrals related to $L$-functions associated with number fields as well as [14, 16].
 We consider his work coupled with that of the ideas in the introduction.
-Let $D$ denote a discriminant with respect to a primitive ideal $\mathfrak{a}.$ Then we have the functional equation [6, eq.(22.51)]
+Let $D$ denote a discriminant with respect to a primitive ideal $\mathfrak{a}.$ Then we have the functional equation [8, eq.(22.51)]

-where $\Omega_K(s,\chi)=(2\pi)^{-s}\Gamma(s)|D|^{\frac{s}{2}}L_K(s,\chi).$ An important integral representation relevant to our study, which continues $L_K(s,\chi)$ to the entire complex plane, is given by Hecke [6, eq.(22.52)]:
+where $\Omega_K(s,\chi)=(2\pi)^{-s}\Gamma(s)|D|^{\frac{s}{2}}L_K(s,\chi).$ An important integral representation relevant to our study, which continues $L_K(s,\chi)$ to the entire complex plane, is given by Hecke [8, eq.(22.52)]:

-where $\mathfrak{|H|}$ is the class number, and $\bar{D}$ is $6$ if $D=-3,$ $-4$ if $D=4,$ and $2$ if $D<-4.$ We shall prove an equivalent form of this integral representation toward the end using Theorem 2.
+where $\mathfrak{|H|}$ is the class number, and $\bar{D}$ is $6$ if $D=-3,$ $-4$ if $D=4,$ and $2$ if $D<-4.$ We shall prove an equivalent form of this integral representation toward the end using Theorem 2.1.
 Put $\Omega_K(\frac{1}{2}+it,\chi)=\mathfrak{O}_K(t),$ and note that

 N.S.
-Koshlyakov appears to be the first to consider instances of this type of general integral with $L$-functions associated with number fields (see, especially, [9, pg.217--220]).
-We may easily evaluate the case $\phi(s)=1,$ and so $f(t)=1,$ for all $t.$ Consider
+Koshlyakov appears to be the first to consider instances of this type of general integral with $L$-functions associated with number fields (see, especially, [11, pg.217--220]).
+In this section we give an equivalent integral equation for imaginary quadratic forms, using all these ideas.